AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Qualification_Data_Overview/content.rst

   |QA| activities are performed on which document variant.

-* A **Testsuite package**, archive of the testsuite directory where the qualification testsuite run took place, including all the execution artifacts (actual reports produced by the tool for each test, intermediate object files, execution traces produced by the instrumented execution environment, ...).
+* A **Testsuite package**, archive of the testsuite directory where the qualification testsuite run took place, filtered to include artifacts of possible use for inspection (execution logs, coverage reports, ...), not binary artifacts such as object and executable files, as they take a huge amount of space, aren't so useful for inspection, and can easily be re-generated on demand if really needed.